- Amending an IEP without a meeting is allowed in certain situations.

 I don’t know if schools are being malicious or if they are terribly uninformed, but lately, I have heard from several parents who have experienced this.

 They were sent an IEP change in the mail or email, and when they questioned it, they were told that they could make a “no meet” change to the IEP.
 Yes, they can.
 But the whole team must agree!

 Also, it is best practice to have open communication between parents and the IEP team.
 An IEP amendment should not be a surprise in the mail or in a backpack.
 A phone call or email discussion should occur first.
 Again, this is best practice and not required by IDEA.

-- Increasing or decreasing service hours for a Related Service, such as increasing OT from once a week to twice a week.
+- Increasing or decreasing service hours for a related service, such as increasing OT from once to twice a week.

 - Clarifying an intervention or set of accommodations, such as listing that a specific set of accommodations will be given in all classes instead of just one subject area.